kimwalisch/primecount/README.md

 using efficient implementations of the prime counting function pi(x) (combinatorial methods) which is orders of magnitudes faster than counting primes using the sieve of Eratosthenes.
-So far primecount offers the option to count primes using Legendre's, Meissel's and Lehmer's formulas and using the Lagarias, Miller, Odlyzko algorithm (simple implementation).
+So far primecount offers the option to count primes using Legendre's, Meissel's and Lehmer's formulas and using the Lagarias-Miller-Odlyzko algorithm (simple implementation).
 All pi(x) implementations are fully parallelized using OpenMP.

 ### Algorithms and complexity